 With a strong legacy in raw material and pretreatment research, Neste is in a unique position to introduce waste plastics as a new raw material in its fossil refinery.
 At the same time, Neste can provide solutions to support global plastic waste reduction.

-Chemical recycling set to raise recycling levels
+Chemical recycling set to raise recycling rate

 In January 2018, the European Union released its Strategy for Plastics in a Circular Economy.
 One of its objectives is to increase recycling of plastic and reuse of plastic packaging by 2030.
 In the EU Waste package, recycling target for plastic packaging was raised to 50% by 2025 and 55% by 2030.